BrianInGermany/oldcardgames/all_collections/_posts/2022-12-18-tapp_tarock.markdown

 - Player 1: "contra"
 - Player 2: "pass"
 - Player 3: "pass"
-- END (Player 3 wins the bid with a counter.)
+- END (Player 3 wins the bid with a counter, playing for double stakes.)

-Player 3 bids with bonus, others pass and then counter:
-- Player 1: "pass"
-- Player 2: "pass"
-- Player 3: "three, pagat ultimo"
-- Player 1: "contra on the three and the pagat ultimo"
-- Player 2: "pass"
-- Player 3: "pass"
-- END (Player 3 playes for double stakes on both items.)

 In rare cases, the player may want to double down on the counter, showing she is even more sure of herself and securing even more potential points by saying "recontra":